bahadirdogru/Videlectron/README.md

 # Videlectron
-Video uses in electron with plyr.io
+Proof of Concept video uses in electron with plyr.io